-For example, I’ve listened to Taylor Swift’s ‘Fifteen’ about a billion times over the past year and half (number rounded down).
-I’ll admit I’m not sure if I’m proud of this or not (that number sound a little high? (low...)), but it’s certainly characterized my personal plight over the past couple of years pretty well.
+For example, I’ve listened to Taylor Swift’s ‘Fifteen’ maybe… a trillion times over the past year and half (number rounded down)?
+I’ll admit I’m not sure if I’m proud of this or not (that number sound a little high? (low...)), but it’s characterized my personal plight over the past couple of years pretty well, so screw it.
 Given how old I am, perhaps too well...

 “This is life before you know who you’re gonna be… at fifteen.”